 But Ailes likens the LCS program to a woebegone college football team that has finally begun to string some victories together.
 “Our team has started to win, but no one believes [it],” he says.
 “We really believe we are going to the Rose Bowl.”

-GAO and the’s Director of Operational Test and Evaluation ( &E) say significant issues still remain.
+GAO and the Pentagon’s Director of Operational Test and Evaluation (&E) say significant issues still remain.
 The biggest problem, they say, is that LCS vessels and modules have failed to complete the tests necessary to make sure they can operate as they are supposed to, that they do indeed meet Navy requirements and are worth the investment.
 And all systems are behind schedule for initially planned fielding dates, GAO notes.

 Neither the Freedom-class nor the Independence-class ships have gone through Combat System Ship Qualification Trials, which can be part of operational testing.
 These tests represent an opportunity to verify and validate combat and weapon systems performance for new ships.